Everyone is normal until you get to know them. -- Dave Sim

 How old are your parents?

 My dad died a few years ago.
 He was 54.
-My mom is 57 right now.
+My mom is 58 right now.
+Her husband is 64.

 Do you like being a teacher?